hdShang/arxiv-daily/docs/cs-CL/2025-08-04/papers/250802502v1-from-monolingual-to-bilingual-investigating-language-conditioning-in.md

 ---
 layout: default
-title: From Monolingual to Bilingual: Investigating Language Conditioning in Large Language Models for Psycholinguistic Tasks
+title: "From Monolingual to Bilingual: Investigating Language Conditioning in Large Language Models for Psycholinguistic Tasks"
 ---

 # From Monolingual to Bilingual: Investigating Language Conditioning in Large Language Models for Psycholinguistic Tasks